BetterWayElectronics/secure-wireguard-implementation/README.md

 This is the configuration that I had used.
 The server names line can be removed, should you do this it will result in the DNSCrypt service probing every available server on start-up and determining the fastest one based on your location and the rules written below.

-I recommend that you select your own DNS servers, those which suit your needs.
+Because of this I recommend that you select your own DNS servers, those which suit your needs.
 Visit `https://dnscrypt.info/public-servers/` and select the names of the servers add them to the `dnscrypt-proxy.toml` file under `server_names`, for example: